xiexr/SuperDecode/README.md

 # SuperDecode
 An integrated toolkit for mutation analysis.
-SuperDecode provides three useful modules, including DSDecodeML, HiDecode, and LaDecode, each tailored to automatically decode mutations from Sanger, high-throughput short-read, and long-read sequencing data of target-site amplicons, respectively.
+SuperDecode provides three useful modules, including DSDecodeMS, HiDecode, and LaDecode, each tailored to automatically decode mutations from Sanger, high-throughput short-read, and long-read sequencing data of target-site amplicons, respectively.
 SuperDecode is a stand-alone software package that can be easily used in different computer systems.
 ## How to obtain the soft package?
 We provide soft versions for Windows, macOS, and Linux.
 You can download the package based on your computer system.
 ### Windows